jonnonz1/nz-statute-book/acts/public/1985/goods-and-services-tax-act-1985.md

   (b) the period for which the local authority may continue to account for tax payable on a payments basis under section 19.

 ### 19B Particulars to be furnished and prepared where change in accounting basis
-(1) Where the Commissioner directs a change in a registered person's accounting basis under section 19 or section 19A of this Act, the registered person shall furnish to the Commissioner particulars in the prescribed form calculating the tax payable in respect of the change in accounting basis.
+(1) Where the Commissioner directs a change in a registered person's accounting basis under section 19 or section 19A, the registered person shall furnish to the Commissioner particulars in the prescribed form calculating the tax payable in respect of the change in accounting basis.
-(2) The particulars required to be furnished under subsection (1) of this section shall be furnished to the Commissioner not later than the last day for furnishing a return pursuant to section 16 of this Act for the taxable period preceding that in which the direction of the Commissioner takes effect.
+(2) The particulars required to be furnished under subsection (1) shall be furnished to the Commissioner not later than the last day for furnishing a return pursuant to section 16 for the taxable period preceding that in which the direction of the Commissioner takes effect.
 (2B) The particulars required by subsection (1) must be furnished in a return that contains a notice of the assessment that must be made under section 92B of the Tax Administration Act 1994.
-(3) Where the Commissioner directs a change in a registered person's accounting basis under section 19 or section 19A of this Act, the registered person shall—
+(3) Where the Commissioner directs a change in a registered person's accounting basis under section 19 or section 19A, the registered person shall—
   (a) where the registered person has been directed to change from an invoice to a payments basis of accounting, or from a payments basis to an invoice basis,—
     (i) prepare a list of creditors of the registered person in relation to that person's taxable activity, showing the amounts due by that person as at the last day of the taxable period preceding that in which the direction takes effect; and
     (ii) prepare a list of debtors of the registered person in relation to that person's taxable activity, showing the amounts due to that person as at the last day of the taxable period preceding that in which the direction takes effect: